FinHubSA/open_banking_ais/readme.md

 # OB sandbox

-See https://open-banking-ais.onrender.com/docs for API docs for endpoints and manual test.
+See https://open-banking-ais.onrender.com/docs for API docs and to manually test.
 Request <CLIENT_ID> and <CLIENT_SECRET> from Project Admin.
 We walk through an example of account information access below.
 See here for [example payment endpoint access](payments.md).

 ## Consent types